Catherine22/WebServices/README.md

 ```html
 Expires：current time + maxAge
 ```
-Even if your cache has expired, there're
+Even if your cache has expired, it does not mean your cache isn't work.
+Your response might contain an ETag which instructs the client to cache it for up to 120 seconds, and provides a validation token ("x234dff") that can be used after the response has expired to check if the resource has been modified.

+If the token hasn't changed, the server returns a "304 Not Modified" response.

 - WebView cache